 Investigators who intend to undertake work interstate are requested to notify the La Trobe University Animal Ethics Committee of the proposed activities prior to commencing the interstate research.
 In addition, it is the responsibility of those who undertake or intend to undertake research interstate to remain informed of the relevant legislation.

-Animal Ethics Committee Scientific Procedures Approval: Ex-Employees
+Animal Ethics Committee Scientific Procedures Approval: Ex-Employees and display guidelines

 The La Trobe University Animal Ethics Committee resolved that: